stevehamilton/javascripty-challenge/README.md

 ## WHAT

 This paid challenge assignment is designed to help us assess your proficiency building a small system using JavaScript and Backbone.
+We'd like you to implement what you see in the mockups; it needs to be able to:

+1. Parse some entered JSON to a Backbone collection
+1. Allow the user to edit models in the collection, if desired
+1. Allow the user to go back to beginning of workflow and re-parse entered JSON
+1. Allow the user to go back and forth between steps in the workflow

 It contains a few challenging problems (nonlinear workflows, nested views, state-maintenance, etc.), but shouldn't take much longer than a day to complete.
 The finalized product does not need to look good; we're going for function rather than presentation.

 ## HOW